thecml/kubernetes-on-arm/ROADMAP.md

  - Investigate what happens if the master is up for one or two days => scalability tests
  - Change to `nsenter` instead of `--containerized` when it's stable
  - Fix tests that could be flaky
- - Maybe add support for Odroid XU4, Pine64, Nvidia ShieldTV
+ - Maybe add support for Odroid C1, Odroid XU4, Pine64, Nvidia ShieldTV.
+The problem is old kernels.
  - Add a stable `.tar.gz` deployment besides the `.deb` deployment
  - Maybe build `flannel` statically to minimize image size
  - Use `vxlan` as the backend for the `flannel` overlay network